 During an academic year, graduate student degree candidates may take up to (but no more than) three weeks (15 business days) of vacation, excluding any days in which the University is officially closed (e.g., mid-semester break, St. Kitts Independence Day, Christmas Day and New Year's Day).
-The specific periods taken as vacation must not conflict with the student's academic responsibilities, coursework, research, or teaching, and should be discussed in advance with the Director of Graduate Studies, Principal Supervisor, or PMC.
+The specific periods taken as vacation must not conflict with the student's academic responsibilities, coursework, research, or teaching, and should be discussed in advance with the Director of Graduate Studies, Principal Supervisor, and/or PMC.

-If a student holds an external fellowship whose terms may conflict with this guideline, the student should consult first with the Director of Graduate Studies or Principal Supervisor.
+If a student holds an external fellowship whose terms may conflict with this guideline, the student should consult first with their Principal Supervisor and/or the Associate Dean for Research and Graduate Studies.